Random optimization problems at fixed temperatures: Introduction

 We define

-Notice that under the imposed restrictions on the distribution of the weights $\omega$, we allow them to be infinity with positive probability.
-This would be used in order to derive the annealed version of our main results on random graphs; see Section~\ref{sec:random graphs}.
+Notice that under the imposed restrictions on the distribution of the weights $\omega$, we allow them to be infinite with positive probability.
+This will be used to derive the annealed version of our main results on random graphs; see Section~\ref{sec:random graphs}.

 In the spirit of the statistical physics approach, we consider the Gibbs measure on the space of all perfect matchings with the energy given by the total weight of the matching.
 Let $\cM$ be the set of all perfect matchings in $K_{n,n}$.
 For any $\pi\in \cM$ define its total weight as